RV Life Step 1: Getting Rid of Stuff

 When I used it, I think the service was relatively new.
 I did have to contact them to find out why I hadn’t received a check yet.
 But then I got it quickly.
 I used this to get rid of all my CDs that I didn’t care about or were readily available online.
 I may or may not have digital copies of everything anyway.

 Update: I used Decluttr for the second time recently to get rid of another batch of media and everything went smoothly.
-For a limited time, if you use our referral code [D107KRCMFK] you’ll get an extra $10 when you sell and we’ll get $10 too.
-Score!
+When you sign up through this link, you’ll get an additional $5 the first time you sell them at least $10 worth of media.
+We used to also get a bonus for referrals but we’ve maxed that out.

 Having a Yard Sale